top of page

 Clutterbuck's first company was The Item Group, a boutique internal communication consultancy, founded in 1982.
 It was the only one to survive in the top five boutiques after the industry collapsed in the late 1990s.
 In 2002, when the business was back to profit, Clutterbuck hired a financial advisor to conduct a management buyout of the company.
 Then The Item Group was sold at a profit to another consulting firm.

-At the same time, in the 1980s, David formed Clutterbuck Associates operating in the business journalist sector.
+At the same time, in the 1980s, David formed Clutterbuck Associates which operated in the business journalist sector.
 During this time, he published two groundbreaking books that popularized his name and helped to grow the company.
 Ultimately, Clutterbuck Associates was sold to the US outsourcing corporation GP Strategies in 2008.

 Conceived as the UK version of In Search of Excellence by Peters and Waterman, it used a more robust research method to identify common features of high-performing listed companies.